synsorai/.github/.github/ISSUE_TEMPLATE/task_issue.md

+---
+name: Task Issue
+about: Describe the task and the context

+---

 **Context**
 A clear and concise description of what the background is.
 What is this task about and what problem does it solve.